-It’s clear that retailers who are able to take advantage of their physical footprint with BOPIS and similar models stand to gain substantially in 2020.
+It’s clear that retailers who are able to take advantage of their physical footprint with BOPIS and similar models stand to gain substantially.
 So why isn’t every retailer providing BOPIS?
 And why hasn’t it happened already?

 The struggles of launching and managing BOPIS